 To create garments and accessories with longevity in wear and style.

-To always recycle and up-cycle products where possible.
+We will always recycle and up-cycle products where possible.

 To use sustainable and organic fibres and materials.

-I will continue to enquire and review standards in line with The International Labour Organisations Core Conventions.
+We will continue to enquire and review standards in line with The International Labour Organisations Core Conventions.

 I hope by doing this it will allow my suppliers and I to make a living doing what we love.
 Doing it in a way that has no bad environmental or social impact on the world.
-It’s my dream to continue to enlighten folk into the great craftsmanship and passion textile artisans have and the immense time and skill that goes into making the beautiful textiles of the world.
+It’s our dream to continue to enlighten folk into the great craftsmanship and passion textile artisans have and the immense time and skill that goes into making the beautiful textiles of the world.

 We have a practical approach.
 This is my on going ethical policy, which we hope will change, improve and keep evolving over time as we learn more dynamic ways of being eco friendly.